yiycz/GP-EXAMPLE-BANK/examples/banksy-shreds-his-own-art.md

 In 2018, a Banksy painting shredded itself the moment it sold at auction.
 The half-destroyed work later resold for £18.6 million, a record for the artist.
 Banksy shredded his painting Girl with Balloon at a Sotheby's auction in 2018 to protest the commercialization and commodification of art by elite market institutions

-**Use:** This supports the argument that art's power and its commercialism are tangled together.
-The rebellion became the brand.
+**Use:** The stunt itself became art and increased the painting’s monetary value prompting discussion about how we value art and the power of spectacle in the art market.